 THE OER DIGEST

-Your bi-weekly newsletter for open education updates, opportunities, and reminders
+Your monthly newsletter for open education updates, opportunities, and reminders

 Conferences, jobs, and other OER-related opportunities